 Mix 2 tablespoons of non-bleaching, non-foaming household ammonia with 1 cup of lukewarm water.
 Apply ammonia solution, rinse & blot.
 Do not dry with paper towels.
 Proceed to the next step to neutralize the ammonia solution.

 Mix 1 cup of white vinegar with 2 cups of water.
 Apply the vinegar solution, rinse and blot.
 Most household spills and stains can be removed using this easy method.
 For best results, always clean up spots and spills immediately.
-Locate your stain on the chart and follow the cleaning steps until the stain is removed.

 Pour dry cleaning fluid over the stain.
 Blot the stain with a dry, white cloth.
 After this do the same again now with detergent and rinse with water.
 Caution: Ensure that no flame or lighted cigarette is near and use in wellventilated areas.